-Cochin At The See Level City…. ” Cochin is commercial capital of kerala .
+Cochin At The See Level City… ” Cochin is the commercial capital of Kerala.
 Relive the colonial era.
 A Melting pot of myriad cultures and influences of a bygone are.
-Eranakulam or cochin encapsulates its historical past. sunset cruise. smell of heavenly spices.
-Delicate silhouettes of chinece nets against a dramatic skyscape.
-The sparkle of the arabian sea.
-Kochi was the centre of Indian Spice trad.
-Shake it up and you have the flavours of dream Holiday.
+Eranakulam or cochin encapsulates its historical past. sunset cruise. the smell of heavenly spices.
+Delicate silhouettes of Chinese nets against a dramatic skyscape.
+The sparkle of the Arabian sea.
+Kochi was the center of Indian Spice trad.
+Shake it up and you have the flavors of a dream Holiday.

-A leisurely walk through the city is the best way to discover historic fort kochi.
-An obscure fishing village that became the first european township in india, Kochi has an eventful and colourful history. its reputation as a seafaring Commercial town was such that Nicolas conti, an ltalian traveller of the middle ages remarked.
-The town was shaped by the portuguese, the dutch and later the british.
-The result of these cultural influences are seen in the many examples of indo european architecture that still exist here.
+A leisurely walk through the city is the best way to discover historic fort Kochi.
+An obscure fishing village that became the first European township in India, Kochi has an eventful and colorful history. its reputation as a seafaring Commercial town was such that Nicolas Conti, an Italian traveler of the middle ages remarked.
+The town was shaped by the Portuguese, the dutch, and later the British.
+The result of these cultural influences is seen in the many examples of Indo-European architecture that still exist here.

 Chinese Fishing Nets/ Vasco Da Gama Square

 These Huge Cantilevered fishing nets are the legacy of one of the first visitors to the Malabar coast.
 Erected here between 1350 and 1450 AD by Traders from the court of Kublai khan, these nets are set up on teak wood and bamboo poles. the best place to watch the nets being lowered into the sea and catch being brought in is the Vasco da Gama square, a narrow promenade that runs along the beach.
 The square is an ideal place to idle, with stalls serving fresh delicious seafood, tender coconut, etc.

 Pierce Leslie Bungalow